LazurNiko/LazurNiko/README.md

                              `:odNo2~~Above.All.Else.Do.No.Harm~~Ndo:`
                           ./etc/shadow.0days-Data'%20OR%201=1--.No.0MN8'/.
 The QUITER you become,
                        -++SecKCoin++e.AMd`       `.-://///+hbove.913.ElsMNh+-                        the more
-                      -~/.ssh/id_rsa.Des-                  `htN01UserWroteMe!-                           you
+                      -~/.ssh/id_rsa.Des-                  `htN01UserWroteMe!-                           you are
                       :dopeAW.No<nano>o                     :is:TЯiKC.sudo-.A:                              able to
                       :we're.all.alike'`                     The.PFYroy.No.D7:                                    HEAR.
                       :PLACEDRINKHERE!:                      yxp_cmdshell.Ab0:
                       :msf>exploit -j.                       :Ns.BOB&ALICEes7:
                       :---srwxrwx:-.`                        `MS146.52.No.Per: